-Whether you’re tent camping or staying in a cabin or RV, think of your campground as a small town.
+Whether you’re going all-in on luxury with a family glamping vacation or tent or RV camping at one of the country’s best family campgrounds, think of your campground as a small town.
 Each campsite or RV site is an individual property.
 You wouldn’t let your family members tramp across your neighbor’s lawn, right?
 Campgrounds are no different.
 You, your kids, and your furry friend should never walk across anyone else’s “lawn.”

 According to Saskia Boogman, external content manager at Kampgrounds of America (KOA), people walking across other’s campsites is the number one pet peeve for most campers.
 It’s disrespectful, violates their privacy, and can even be dangerous.
 (What if they have a dog that’s not child-friendly or isn’t prepared to meet your dog?)

 Teach your kids to stay out of other people’s camp sites.
 If that means going the long way around to get where they’re going, so be it—a little exercise is good for them.
 And, if you or your kids are out walking the dog, keep the pet on a tight leash when walking past other people’s campsites or picnic tables so your dog doesn’t stray.
 Not everyone wants a dog bounding into their campsite to say hello.